12 injured when trash truck overturns on outbound side of Lincoln Tunnel

 Due to the closure at Port Authority, commuters experienced overcrowded conditions at Penn Station and on trains as well.

 It is not yet clear what sparked the crash.
+Witnesses said the driver's brakes failed.
 The Hudson County Prosecutors Office is leading the investigation.

 ----------